offensive-packaging/documentation/sslyze/index.md

                          connect to.
 Will only affect TLS 1.0+ connections.

  Scan commands:
-   --robot               Test a server for the ROBOT vulnerability.
-   --openssl_ccs         Test a server for the OpenSSL CCS Injection
-                         vulnerability (CVE-2014-0224).
-   --heartbleed          Test a server for the OpenSSL Heartbleed
+   --early_data          Test a server for TLS 1.3 early data support.
-                         vulnerability.
    --http_headers        Test a server for the presence of security-related
                          HTTP headers.
    --resum               Test a server for TLS 1.2 session resumption support